Visual Communication Design

 Programs of Study:

-At the heart of the Graphic Design Concentration is a laboratory-like studio setting - where an active community, informal peer-interaction, and opportunities for collaborative output help inform students' preparation for professional practice.
+At the heart of the Visual Communication Design Concentration is a laboratory-like studio setting - where an active community, informal peer-interaction, and opportunities for collaborative output help inform students' preparation for professional practice.
 A small program within a large university, students receive individualized attention from design faculty and access to a growing K-State alumni network, within the context of broader resources and opportunities found at a large academic research institution.

-The K-State MFA program with emphasis in Graphic Design, consists of three intensive and exploratory years of thinking and making.
+The K-State MFA program with emphasis in Visual Communication Design, consists of three intensive and exploratory years of thinking and making.
 It is structured to support passionate, driven candidates wishing to embark on advanced investigations in design-related areas.
 Program graduates are well-prepared to pursue positions of leadership as design thinkers, makers and problem-solvers.

 Over the course of the program, graduate students develop a personalized and unique direction in their work that culminates in a third-year capstone design project and exhibition.
 MFA candidates pursue areas of interest through in-depth independent study with departmental faculty and a cross-disciplinary graduate committee, selected by each student in consultation with their major professor.
 Design MFA students are allocated secure studio space in Willard Hall, as well as access to the rest of the Art Department facilities.